 - Double vision

 - Vision that has a yellow tinge

 Our doctors perform a minimally invasive, small-incision, no-stitch cataract surgery called phacoemulsification, also known as phaco, surgery.
 During this procedure, a tiny incision is made in the eye making room for a small ultrasonic probe.
 This probe breaks up, or emulsifies, the cloudy lens into tiny pieces.
 The lens pieces are then suctioned out through the probe.
-Because of its small size, the incision will be able to heal on its own with only a topical eye drop, so there are no injections or stitching in the eye at all.
+Because of its small size, the incision will be able to heal on its own with only a topical eye drop.
+This technique involves no injections or stitching in the eye at all.

 After the cloudy lens has been removed, the artificial IOL is implanted in the eye.
 The IOL is inserted through the same small incision that was made to remove the original lens.
 This process significantly reduces recovery time while reducing the risk of bleeding, scarring, irritation and distortion.

 The LenSx® laser is an advanced, precision based technology that operates with unmatched precisions and computer-control, helping surgeons to customize the procedure to your eye.
 It is a technologically advanced option for cataract patients.
 When you choose the LenSx® laser, you’ll enjoy a range of vital beneﬁts.
 A custom tailored solution for your eyes.
 While all human eyes share the same basic anatomical structure, every eye is just a bit different in terms of size, depth, curvature of the cornea and other key features.
 Which is why every eye must be carefully measured and mapped prior to cataract surgery.